DivyaAmbedkar/M1_Application_StudentInformation/1_Requirements/README.md

 ### Strength
 1. Eco-Friendly: paperwork can be avoided
-2.Efficient control over student data
+2. Efficient control over student data
-3.Monitor student performance
+3. Monitor student performance
-4.Supervise multiple branches
-5.Cost-efficient and User-friendly
+4. Efficient control over student data

 ### Weakness
 1. With huge flow in traffic the application is prone to performance issues.